BrianDieckman/BGMatting-PS-Wrapper/README.md

 Note that if -Jobfolder is specified, all other arguments are ignored.

+### NOTE that the syn-comp-adobe model is configured for use in this script.
+If you want to use a different model, change the "syn-comp-adobe" text on line 213 to whichever model you prefer to use ###

 ## Related ##
 This is my first forray into any kind of deep network or machine learning of any kind.
 By a stroke of luck, my workstation has an Nvidia Quadro K620 so I was able to move forward in my Windows environment.
 Mr. Sengupta's "Getting Started" section was enough information for me to stumble into a functioning environment but they are for a Linux distribution and aren't exhaustive.
 Below are the steps I took to get this working on my Windows machine.